containerd/overlaybd/README.md

 sudo systemctl restart tgtd
 ```

-A `liboverlaybd.so` file is installed to `/usr/lib{64}/tgt/backing-store`,tgtd service has to be restarted to load this dynamic library as a backing-store module.
+A `liboverlaybd.so` file is installed to `/usr/lib{64}/tgt/backing-store`, tgtd service has to be restarted to load this dynamic library as a backing-store module.
-OverlayBD related command-line tools are installed to `/opt/overlaybd/bin/`.
+Command-line tools are installed to `/opt/overlaybd/bin/`.

 ### Configure